 So here’s a little dose of reality for the food truck owners out there.
 In most cases you are not meeting the expectations of your customers.
 This may seem a little off because in many situations you actually exceed the needs of your customers.
-However, there are times when something in your mobile food business falls short of customer expectations and unfortunately it’s often the little things that add up to make a big difference in whether a customer comes back to your food truck.
+However, there are times when something in your mobile food business falls short of customer expectations.
+Unfortunately it’s often the little things that add up to make a big difference in whether a customer comes back to your food truck.
 The typical problem is a lack of food truck differentiation tactics you use.

 In this article I will discuss some strategies to make the little things add up (instead of subtract) in your favor to strengthen your food truck’s customer retention rates.